gbif/hp-swissnatcoll/en/publishing-with-dagi.md

 <div style="text-align: center; margin-top: 50px; border: 5px solid #000; padding: 20px;">
   <p style="font-size: 20px;"><strong>What you are expected to have at the end of this step:</strong></p>
-  <p>✅ 1 .csv or tab-separated .txt file of a maximum size of 800 Mbyte (= 800 Mo), containing your data arranged as <strong>each line represents one occurrence/specimen, each column represents one attribute</strong>, and <strong>there are no empty lines</strong>.</p>.
+  <p>✅ 1 .csv or tab-separated .txt file of a maximum size of 800 MB (= 800 Mo), containing your data arranged as <strong>each line represents one occurrence/specimen, each column represents one attribute</strong>, and <strong>there are no empty lines</strong>.</p>.
   <table style="background-color: {{ site.data.colors.lightgreen.transparency }}; width: 100%; border-collapse: collapse; border: 1px solid black;">
   <tr>
     <th style="text-align: left; vertical-align: middle; border: 1px solid black; padding: 10px; background-color: {{ site.data.colors.lightgreen.background }};">catalogNumber</th>